vlandham/vlandham.github.com/_drafts/scroller.md

 Here we just find the previous section's top value, and compute how far into the current section we are.
 The number will range from 0.0 to 1.0, and we send that value along with the current index in the `progress` event.

 With this little change, we can now get updates as to where the user has scrolled within a section.

+**Warning** : there is some inconsistencies with how far different scrolling mechanisms move the page.
+If you want to get real specific, you might checkout a tool like [jQuery Mouse Wheel](https://github.com/jquery/jquery-mousewheel) that attempts to normalize this scrolling across devices.

 Now, let's **finally** use our scroll events to make some visualizations move!